Supported by wildlife enthusiasts

 Thank you

 The words here, in print and in situ are expertly written and edited by Peter Brass, Ivor Coleman, Jenny Hedge, Janet Hurst, Mike Hurst, Rebecca Joisce, Pete Morton, Imogen Smart, and Paul Solomon.
 Our history is researched and written by Peter Brass, Janet Hurst and Mike Hurst.
 Our gorgeously illustrated maps are by David Goodman.
-We are grateful to all past and current trustees and wardens for steering us sustainably and carefully, keeping and upholding Anne Carpmael’s vision.
 Tony Hedge has expertly maintained our previous website and assisted with our new.
 Our new website was beautifully crafted by Unstuck Design.

+The Friends of Withymead offer essential assistance which helps with the planning and implementation of current and future projects: thank you.
 There are several individual donors who wish to remain anonymous: your support is invaluable.
-The Friends of Withymead offer essential assistance which helps with the planning and implementation of current and future projects: thank you.
 We are grateful to all past and current volunteers for your willingness to get stuck in on the reserve: thank you.
 Some significant people give a tremendous amount of their time and also wish to remain anonymous: thank you.

 Become a friend